marcoshdezcam/NewsweekClone_Bootstrap/README.md

 > This project is a replica of the Newsweek website using Bootstrap.

 - SASS for customizations.
--cBootstrap & customizations compiled in 1 single CSS file to reduce HTTP requests.
+- Bootstrap & customizations compiled in 1 single CSS file to reduce HTTP requests.

 [Original](https://www.newsweek.com/)